mmmirrra/mmmirrra.github.io/_posts/2024-03-17-Algorithm-analysis.markdown

 - space complexity
   - Amount of memory = static space + dynamic space
 - time complexity
-  - Running time = The time from execution to completion of the algorithm
+  - Running time = The time from run to completion of the algorithm

 <br />
 ### Time Complexity